nemerosa/versioning/README.md

 * if a tag is available on the branch which has the `base` as a prefix, the `display` version is this tag, where the last digit is incremented by 1

 By using the `display` version when tagging a release, the `display` version will be automatically incremented, patch after patch, using the `release` base at a prefix.

+### Version number

+Version number is a container of several numbers computed from `display` by default .
+It is hosting major, minor, patch, qualifier and versionCode.

+- In a tag like `1.2.3`, then major is `1`, minor is `2` and patch is `3`
+- Qualifier are taken from tags formatted like `1.2-beta.0` where qualifier is `-beta` here
+- Version code is a integer computed from major, minor and patch version.
+    - `1.2.3` will give 10203
+    - `21.5.16` will give 210516
+    - `2.0-alpha.0` will give 20000

 ## Tasks